hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

 ### Improved GANs
 * WGAN (Wasserstein GAN) is trying to improve model stability and avoid mode collapse by replacing the loss function based on Earth Mover's Distance (EMD), also known as Wasserstein 1, which is a smooth disfferentiable function even when there is no overlap between the 2 probaiblity distributions.
-* LSGAN (Least Square GAN) is trying to improve both model stability and generated images' perceptive quality on DCGAN, by replacing sigmoid cross-entropy loss with least squares loss, since it doesn't bring in vanishing gradients during training
+* LSGAN (Least Square GAN) is trying to improve both model stability and generated images' perceptive quality on DCGAN, by replacing sigmoid cross-entropy loss with least squares loss
 * ACGAN (Auxiliary GAN) is trying to improve both model stability and generated images' perceptive quality on CGAN, by requiring its discrimiator to perform an additional classification task
 * [Reusable discriminator, generator and `train()` for multiple GANs][67]
 #### WGAN